 Our content manager app Knit lets you find any type of content, stored anywhere, with whatever you naturally remember (FAQs).

-• You can search all or a subset of storage locations in a single search.
-This includes local devices like hard disks, USB/network disks, CDs, phones etc. The same search can include cloud based email, calendar, social media or file storage accounts.
+- Unified global search: You can search all or a subset of storage locations in a single search.
+This includes local devices like hard disks, USB/network disks, CDs, phones etc. as well as cloud based email, calendar or file storage accounts.

-• Knit is privacy friendly .
-It runs on your own computer and saves everything to your local drive only.
+- Without compromising privacy: Knit uses your own computer to do all the work and saves everything to your local drive only.
 You do not need to create an account with Datamaton.
 Absolutely nothing about you or your content is ever sent to our servers.

 In the next section, I’ll give you more details about how you can use Knit’s advanced search capabilities.